 3. Find a Mentor

-If you want to become a successful photographer, it’s helpful to find a mentor who can guide you and give you advice.
+If you want to become a successful photographer without getting a formal education at school, it’s helpful to find a mentor who can guide you and give you advice.
 A mentor is typically an experienced photographer who can offer guidance on everything from taking better pictures to running a photography business.

 You can find mentors by reaching out to your local photography community or searching online.
 Once you find a mentor, be sure to take advantage of their knowledge and experience.